adonisjs/mrm-preset/contributing/templates/CONTRIBUTING_TS.md

 - Do not change version number inside the `package.json` file.
 - Do not update `CHANGELOG.md` file.
-- Do not update `tslint.json` or `tslint.js` file.
+- Do not update `.eslintrc.json` file.
 If something prevents you writing code, please create an issue for same.

 ## Need help?